abhinav/git-spice/doc/includes/cli-reference.md

 * `-w`, `--[no-]web` ([:material-wrench:{ .middle title="spice.submit.web" }](/cli/config.md#spicesubmitweb)): Open submitted changes in a web browser
 * `--nav-comment=true` ([:material-wrench:{ .middle title="spice.submit.navigationComment" }](/cli/config.md#spicesubmitnavigationcomment)): Whether to add a navigation comment to the change request.
 Must be one of: true, false, multiple.
 * `--force`: Force push, bypassing safety checks
+* `-u`, `--update-only`: Only update existing change requests, do not create new ones
 * `--title=TITLE`: Title of the change request
 * `--body=BODY`: Body of the change request
 * `--branch=NAME`: Branch to submit